4S1ght/Gilded/README.md

 # Dynamic methods
 The dynamic methods are accessible only after instantiating a `Gilded` selector.
 That's because these methods aren't simple utility functions.
-Instead, they all produce side-effects on the selected DOM elements, such as manipulating classes, styles and CSS variables.
+They all produce side-effects on the selected DOM elements.
+They manipulate element classes, styles and CSS variables.

 You can easily select a number of items like you would when using JQuery.
-Additionally, type-safety is provided for all known HTML and SVG element tags like `button`, `input`, `clipPath` or `circle`:
+Additionally, type-safety is provided for all known HTML and SVG element tags like `button`, `input`, `clipPath`, `circle`, etc:
 ```js
 const inputs = g('input')
 for (let input of inputs) {